SwitchlyProtocol/midgard/README.md

 edit the config files you can `cp -r ./config/examples ./tmp/config` (gitignored) and edit them there.

-Second option: a full file is at `config/config.json` which assumes you are running a local ThorNode and a PSQL.
+Second option: a full file is at `config/config.json` which assumes you are running a local SwitchlyNode and a PSQL.
 You can copy this file to `config/local.json` (which is ignored by `git`) and make desired changes.
-If you wish to connect to a specific ThorNode the proper urls can be found in `config/ex/net-local.json` (localhost), `config/ex/net-main.json` (mainnet), `config/ex/net-stage.json` (stagenet)
+If you wish to connect to a specific SwitchlyNode the proper urls can be found in `config/ex/net-local.json` (localhost), `config/ex/net-main.json` (mainnet), `config/ex/net-stage.json` (stagenet)